Fantastic artwork surrounds us.

 The Starry Night (Vincent Van Gogh, 1889)

 Arguably Van Gogh’s most famous painting, The Starry Night, is a brilliant masterpiece of movement and color.
-Featuring whirls of blue to represent the night sky and bright circles of yellow to represent the moon and the stars, this is one of the most widely acclaimed and recognized paintings globally.
+It is one of the most widely acclaimed and recognized paintings globally, featuring whirls of blue to represent the night sky and bright circles of yellow to represent the moon and stars.

 Van Gogh painted this masterpiece during a stay at the asylum of Saint-Paul-de-Mausole, where he was being treated for what we now understand to be depression and possibly bipolar disorder.
 The image likely depicts the view from his window at the asylum, though he fabricated much of the town for the piece.

 The Starry Night imagery is everywhere.
-It’s on t-shirts, coffee mugs, refrigerator magnets, blankets, and anything else people buy and has been referenced in songs, film, and other artworks.
+It’s on t-shirts, coffee mugs, refrigerator magnets, blankets, and anything else people buy, and it has been referenced in songs, films, and other artworks.
 The work is often parodied, with the tree in the foreground becoming either a hero or a villain.
 Even the hit game series Super Mario Brothers pays homage to this fantastic piece.
 “The Painted Swampland” level in Super Mario Wii U was clearly inspired by The Starry Night.

 The Starry Night is on display at the Museum of Modern Art, New York.